 The power of government to take private property for public use.
 In addition to government, many quasi-governmental agencies have the power to take private property for public use.
 Examples of these agencies include port authorities, highway commissions, community development agencies and utility companies.

 Any process that identifies and specifies the energy and cost savings likely to be realized through the purchase and installation of particular energy eficiency measures or renewable energy measures.
 Energy audits are often used to determine the need for more insulation, upgrading heating/cooling systems and determining the cost-effectiveness of energy saving lights, fixtures or appliances.

-Innovative financing technique that uses cost savings from reduced energy consumption to repay the cost of installing energy conservation measures.
+Innovative financing technique that promotes installation of energy efficient housing improvements.
+It uses cost savings from reduced energy consumption to repay the cost of installing energy conservation measures.

 On-line reporting system provided by HUD.
 PHAs use the EIV system to review earnings and other income received by participants of HUD housing programs.

 Zoning, land use regulation, master planning and other land use planning that, at a minimum, furthers the purposes of Title VI of he Civil Rights Act, Section 504 o the Rehabilitation Act of 1973 and the Fair Housing Act and are intended to achieve additional objectives for expanding housing choice.
 It ensures that land use planning meets the needs of all groups within a community and offers marginalized groups greater choice in the location of their housing.